 Helen Benedict’s The Lonely Soldier

 Helen Benedict tells the stories of five women who fought in Iraq between 2003 and 2006.
 She follows them from their childhoods to their enlistments, then takes them through their training, to war and home again.
 Benedict shows how these women came to face the truth of war and offers suggestions for how the military can improve conditions for female soldiers—including distributing women more evenly throughout units and rejecting male recruits with records of violence against women.

 Haunted by the question of why he wasn’t angry with the man who sexually abused him as a boy, Martin Moran went on quest to understand the role of rage in our lives.
 Moran shows us the complexities of the human heart with each of his encounters.
 All the Rage, which draws from his eighty-minute solo theater piece of the same name, is a moving and a surprisingly funny memoir about finding the right balance between anger and compassion.

-Lynn Hall’s memoir, forthcoming in Spring 2017, is the first of its kind: the story of an Air Force Academy cadet’s story of rape and the shame culture in the military.
+Lynn Hall’s memoir is the first of its kind: the story of an Air Force Academy cadet’s story of rape and the shame culture in the military.
 For Hall, the military offered an escape from her chaotic home—her erratic mother, absent biological father, and a man who she called “dad” who sexually abused her.
 She was dismissed from the Academy when, after being raped by a classmate and contracting herpes, she was diagnosed with meningitis and left with chronic pain.
 Caged Eyes is a moving account of Hall’s brave struggle to advocate for herself and recognize her own strength.
 To learn more about Lynn Hall, visit her website.